ROI of an interim manager

 That’s not to say the right candidate is always the more expensive candidate.
 It’s not even to say that ‘higher up’ hiring is more important than volume recruitment.
 It’s about the difference in impact of getting individual roles right or getting them wrong.
 Taken individually, some roles have greater impact than others.

-Ultimately, it’s about how hiring policy must fit the hiring context.
+Ultimately, it’s about how hiring policy must take into account the hiring context.

 Measuring the ROI of an interim Manager